Zanana-med/Born2BeRoot/README.md

 ![cron status](https://i.ibb.co/XWhwB8F/Screenshot-from-2024-12-26-00-55-55.png)

 `crontab -e` to edit the crontab  file

+We're not gonna use the next configuration in our subject, I explain it because it can help you later. in our case we gonna use another method explained after this part.

-At the bottom of the file you gonna find the next highlighted line
+At the bottom of the `crontab` file you gonna find the next highlighted line

 ![crontab file](https://i.ibb.co/xLsBDX8/Uncacvtitled-design.png)